 Pickathon Camera Crew

-Learn all about shooting live events as a trained cameraperson for the Pickathon Music Festival, one of the largest outdoor music festivals in the US (August 3-6).
+Learn to shoot live events as a trained cameraperson for the Pickathon Music Festival, one of the largest outdoor music festivals in the US (August 2-5).

-This mentored crew experience is open to anyone with an interest in filming music, sports, and other live events, from absolute beginners/novices to advanced filmmaking students.
-A combination class and field experience, the fun starts with four weekly instructional sessions devoted to hands-on camera operation techniques, specialized gear such as jibs, robotics, switchers and more, and how a camera crew and director work together as a creative team on location.
-A class practice shoot on Wednesday, July 26th at Mississippi Studios will let everyone shake the bugs out ahead of the festival.
-Then the group will head out to Pendarvis Farm to set up and serve as the camera crew for Pickathon’s Treeline Stage, working with mentors to film the stage’s music acts during the action-packed, multi-day music extravaganza (that runs August 3-6).
+This mentored crew experience is open to anyone with an interest in filming music, sports, and other live, multi-camera events, from absolute beginners/novices to advanced filmmaking students.
+A combination class and field experience, the course starts with four weekly instructional sessions devoted to hands-on camera operation techniques, specialized gear such as jibs, robotics, switchers and more, and how a camera crew and director work together as a creative team on location.
+A class practice shoot the week of July 23rd of a live show at a local venue (TBD) will give students the chance to test their new knowledge and gain confidence before the big fest.
+Then the group will head out to Pendarvis Farm to set up and serve as the camera crew for Pickathon’s Treeline Stage, working with mentors to film the stage’s music acts during the action-packed, multi-day music extravaganza (that runs August 2-5).

 - Multi-camera production: what it is, how it works, why it is used for live event filming